Legal Aid Catoosa County GA

 Stand up for your rights—Let us support you!

 The Indigent Project offers Legal Aid to residents in Catoosa County GA dealing with personal injuries from slip and fall incidents, hit and run accidents, and rideshare accidents.
-Our mission is to bridge the gap between those in need and the legal resources required to handle their cases, providing essential support every step of the way.
+Our mission is to bridge the gap between those in need and the legal resources necessary to handle their cases, offering crucial support at every stage.

 Get the help you deserve—Contact us now!